Jam and Replay Attacks on Vehicular Keyless Entry Systems

 This the GNURadio flow graph:

-*Figure 4: GNURadio flow graph for capturing the signal * Things to note in the flow graph:
+*Figure 4: GNURadio flow graph for capturing the signal *

 - Set the sample rate to 2M which is the lowest sample rate recommended when using HackRF